daos-stack/daos-reproducibility/io500/isc22/lenovo/README.md

 The "Lenox" supercomputer in Lenovo's HPC Innovation Center in Stuttgart, Germany is a production resource that has been in continuous operation since mid 2015 (see the [June/2015 Top500](https://top500.org/system/178548/)).
-It is continuously refreshed to include the latest generation HPC compute nodes, HPC fabrics, and HPC storage technology.
+It is regularly refreshed to include the latest generation HPC compute nodes, HPC fabrics, and HPC storage technology.

 The “Lenox3” partition on which this IO500-ISC22 submission is based includes Intel Ice Lake based DAOS servers, as well as Intel Ice Lake based compute nodes.
-This partition has been available to Lenox users since September 2021.
+This partition has been available to Lenox users since September 2021 (DAOS servers) and February 2022 (compute nodes).

 The main Lenox users are Lenovo HPC&AI application specialists worldwide, Lenovo business partners, as well as Lenovo customers and prospects.

 ## Storage System